 Generally, it takes about 30 days for OFP to process the application once it is received and the provider is already enrolled in Medi-Cal.
-Once the application is approved by OFP, the provider will be sent the following:
+Once the application is reviewed by OFP, the provider will be sent one of the following:

-- Family PACT Program Practitioner Participation Agreement form (DHCS 4470) if applicable.
+2. Family PACT Program Provider Agreement form (DHCS 4469) and Family PACT Program Practitioner Participation Agreement form (DHCS 4470), if applicable.

 For questions regarding Family PACT provider application packets, please contact ProviderServices@dhcs.ca.gov

 How do I know if my enrollment has been approved?